School Board Policy 801 -

 B. Student groups meeting under this policy must comply with the following rules:

 1. Those attending must not engage in any activity that is illegal, dangerous, or which materially and substantially interferes with the orderly conduct of the educational activities of the school.
 Such activities shall be grounds for discipline of an individual student and grounds for a particular group to be denied access.

 2. The groups may not use the school name, school mascot name, school emblems, the school district name, or any name that might imply school or district sponsorship or affiliation in any activity, including fundraising and community involvement.

 3. The groups must comply with school policies, regulations and procedures governing school-sponsored activities.

-C. Students applying for use of school facilities under this policy must provide the following information to the principal: 1) time and date of meeting; 2) estimated number of students in attendance; and 3) special equipment needs.
+C. Students applying for use of school facilities under this policy must provide the following information to the principal:

 D. The building principal has responsibility to:

 2. Find and assign a suitable room for the meeting or activity.
 The number of students in attendance will be limited to the safe capacity of the meeting space.

 3. Note the condition of the facilities and equipment before and after use.